sfoxcivic/bifacial-boost/README.md

-# Bifacial Boost Estimator (Netlify-ready)
+# Bifacial Boost Estimator (Netlify-ready) — Module Variant Selection

-This project is a polished UI for estimating bifacial boost and supports uploading a module datasheet (PDF), extracting Isc/Imp/fuse values, and calculating conservative bifacial boost using geometry multipliers.
+This package improves module datasheet extraction by detecting multiple module variants in one PDF and presenting a manual wattage-only selector for the user to pick the variant.

-## Deploy on Netlify (from Git)
+It explicitly ignores lines mentioning bifacial/gain/boost so the manufacturer-provided boost figures are not used.

-1. Create a GitHub repo and push this folder.
+Deployment:
-2. In Netlify, choose "Import from Git" and select the repo.
+1. Push to GitHub and import into Netlify (Import from Git).
-3. Netlify will detect functions in `netlify/functions`.
+2. Netlify will install dependencies and deploy functions.
-4. Deploy.
+3. Test by uploading a real module datasheet with multiple Pmax variants.

-## Local dev with Netlify CLI
+Local dev:
-- `npm i -g netlify-cli`
+- npm install
-- `npm install` (to install pdf-parse)
+- npm i -g netlify-cli
-- `netlify dev`
+- netlify dev